monnierliz/monnierliz.github.io/bio.md

 In 2015 she received a Stanley Liddell Award and Arts United of Greater Fort Wayne awarded Liz Monnier with a Lifetime Achievement Award.
 In December 2018 Bi-County Services in Bluffton also awarded Liz with a Lifetime Achievement Award.

  Ms. Monnier graduated from the Seattle Eastside Feldenkrais training program in 2015 and is a Guild Certified Feldenkrais® Practitioner.
 She is a certified Music Together® teacher as well as certified to teach Dance for Parkinson’s Disease.
-She is currently enrolled as a Teacher in Training in Bones for Life® and continues to teach programs for the Fort Wayne Dance Collective.
+She recently became a Certified Bones for Life® Instructor and continues to teach programs for the Fort Wayne Dance Collective.

 <p style="text-align: center;">{% include button.html text="Work with Liz" link="/services" %}</p>